I awoke to the sound of rain on the roof at about 07:00, climbed out of bed and put the boiler on.

-Fortunately it had stopped raining before we made our way to the tube station and were soon at the harbour area, arriving about 09:45.
-On the way to the harbour we saw the road blocked off and all the runners passing by.
+Fortunately it had stopped raining before we made our way to the tube station and we were soon at the harbour area, arriving about 09:45.

 On our return we decided to cross the Galata Bridge and have our lunch over on the other side of the river where we could sit munching away and watch the world go by.
 From there we decided to take a walk to the Galata Tower from which we should get good views of the city and a photo opportunity.
 Up through the narrow backstreets we climbed until we finally found it, as had hundreds before us.
 The Chef wasn't going up as she's already done it, and having seen the length of the queue neither was I. She then remarked how amazed she was at how much things had changed since her last visit.
 Thirty years ago she just walked up to the attractions and walked in, no queues, no hassle (ok don't rub it in).
 Back down the hill we went.

 The city was heaving with people, mainly locals, young courting couples, parents with young children, groups of friends.
 It was really nice to see everyone enjoying themselves; it was almost as if the locals reclaimed their city back from the tourists at the weekends.
 Since we were in the area The Chef fancied a look in the 'New Mosque', so shoes off and in we went.
 We couldn't go too far forward as folk at the front were praying.